 Learn something new every day More Info... by email

-Possibly the most well known type of interstitial cells are called the Leydig cells, or the interstitial cells of Leydig.
+Possibly the most well known type of interstitial cells are called the Leydig cells.
 They are named after German zoologist and anatomist Franz Leydig, who was the first to describe them in an 1850 publication.
 Found in the testes, Leydig cells are responsible for producing a type of androgen hormone known as testosterone.
 This is well known as the premier male sex hormone, responsible for developing sexual characteristics such as the testes, prostate, muscular frame and body hair.

 Other interstitial cells are not as well known as the Leydig cells and ICC, but they are worth mentioning.
 Interstitial cells can be found in a soft tissue of the ovaries called the stroma.
 The kidneys and the pineal gland—the latter of which is located in the brain and contributes to sexual development—also possess these type of structures.